What is POS reporting? A practical overview

 POS reporting can boost your hotel’s growth by giving important insights as to your top performing departments, employees and times of day for making sales.
 This way you can make data-driven decisions about how to drive sales, where to invest your marketing budget, and how to better manage your staff shifts.
 If your hotel has a restaurant, you can boost sales by understanding your top-selling dishes.

-Since having a bird’s eye view of your payment panorama is such an important part of profitability, we will look at POS reporting more in detail, the benefits of POS reporting, and the main point of sale reports that you can use as a hotelier.
+Since having a bird’s eye view of your payment panorama is such an important part of profitability, we will look at POS reporting more in detail, the benefits of POS reporting and the main point of sale reports that you can use as a hotelier.
 So, let’s get started.

 What is POS reporting?

 POS reporting is a collection of business insights that you can obtain from your point of sale device based on information that’s stored in your system.
-If you’re working with an ePOS, then you can log in to the cloud and your reports will be automatically generated, showing you information such as amount of sales, sales by any given department or employee, inventory reports, and employee transactions.
+If you’re working with an ePOS, then you can log in to the cloud, and your reports will be automatically generated, showing you information such as the amount of sales, sales by any given department or employee, inventory reports, and employee transactions.

 What are the benefits of POS reporting for your business?